Create a Website Account - Manage notification subscriptions, save form progress and more.

 *There is a $3.00 Service Charge associated with online payments – The Service Charge is not a Town of York fee; it is a fee imposed by the payment processing company*

-Once your online permit application has been reviewed and approved by our office, we will mail you your Permit Parking Sticker to the mailing address entered in your application.Your information is secure.
+Once your online permit application has been reviewed and approved by The Town Clerk's, and will mail you your Permit Parking Sticker to the mailing address entered in your application.Your information is secure.
 All payment transactions are processed "encrypted" ensuring the security of your credit card or bank account information.
 The Town of York does not retain or store any credit card or bank information.

 PERMIT PARKING PROGRAM ORDINANCE (pdf)